langmead-lab/recount-unify/README.md

 * genome reference chromosome sizes file (e.g. `hg38.recount_pump.fa.sizes.tsv`)

 These files can all be downloaded from https://github.com/langmead-lab/monorail-run-data for recount3 human & mouse projects.
+They can also be obtained from https://recount-ref.s3.amazonaws.com/hg38

 And finally, also needed is the genome reference chromosome FASTA file (e.g. `hg38.recount_pump.fa`), which needs to be exactly the same as what's used in `recount-pump`, available from https://recount-ref.s3.amazonaws.com/hg38/fasta.tar.gz
 The chromosome names need to exactly match what's in genome reference chromosome sizes file above, or this file should be regenerated based on the FASTA file.